pwilmart/PAW_phospho/README.md

 ![Slide 3](images/Slide3.png)

-Every tool/pipeline commonly used in proteomics data analyses is designed to report **proteins**.
+Almost every tool/pipeline commonly used in proteomics data analyses is designed to report **proteins**.
 A large fraction of the data processing in these tools/pipelines is devoted to the protein part.
 The important question is whether or not this protein part distorts the summarized and reported peptides.

 ---